UKHomeOffice/unhcr-erff-validation-tool/README.md

 The source code package contains a sample Dockerfile which produces a simple image with a working service on a port 8080.

-In order to build an image, execute the following commands (a working docker service is required):
+In order to build an image, execute the below script file (a working docker service is required).

 ```
-mvn clean package
-docker build . -t docker.digital.homeoffice.gov.uk/srrs/unhcr-validation-tool:v1.4.5
+buildDockerImage.sh
 ```

 The image can then be run as follows: